the-hideout/.github/profile/README.md

 - 🌐 [Tarkov.dev](https://github.com/the-hideout/tarkov-dev) - The official [tarkov.dev](https://tarkov.dev/) website for all your Tarkov needs
 - 🤖 [Stash](https://github.com/the-hideout/stash) - The official tarkov.dev Discord bot
-- 💻 [Tarkov Data API](https://github.com/the-hideout/tarkov-data-api) - The GraphQL API that powers everything
+- 💻 [Tarkov API](https://github.com/the-hideout/tarkov-api) - The GraphQL API that powers everything
-- 🖼️ [Tarkov Image Generator](https://github.com/the-hideout/tarkov-image-generator) - Tool to generate images from the local icon cache
+- ☁️ [Cloudflare Configs](https://github.com/the-hideout/cloudflare) - Cloudflare configuration for the-hideout and its related services
 - 🔄 [Data Manager](https://github.com/the-hideout/tarkov-data-manager) - Data manager that core contributors to the project can use to update items in the database.
 It also contains cron jobs that sync database information to our Cloudflare workers for the GraphQL API
 - 💚 [Status](https://github.com/the-hideout/status) - The official status page for tarkov.dev, api.tarkov.dev, and much more